Mouth Guards and Sports Guards

 Why would I need a sports guard?

 It is advisable to wear a professionally made mouthguard if you play sports such as rugby, cricket, hockey and football.
 Impact to the face, either from a ball or another player, can cause shock waves to travel through your jaw leading to bone damage, or a direct hit can shatter or chip a tooth.
 In fact, dental injuries are a common occurrence in these kinds of sports.
-A mouthguard will not help prevent chipping or breaking teeth because of impact, it will act as a shock absorber to help protect against a painful broken or dislocated jaw.
+A mouthguard will not help to prevent chipping or breaking teeth because of an impact, but it will act as a shock absorber to help protect against a painful broken or dislocated jaw.

-Why would I need a Mouth Guard?
+Why would I need a Mouthguard?

-Night guards or splints are used to protect the teeth from grinding at night, known as bruxism, as the teeth can be worn down without wearing the night guard.
-A mouthguard will not cure your bruxism, but it may offer relief from the pressure and the sound while you explore the causes.
+Night guards or splints are used to protect the teeth from grinding at night, known as bruxism, as the teeth can be worn down without wearing a night guard.
+A mouthguard will not cure your bruxism, but it may offer relief from the pressure and the sound whilst you explore the causes.
 The application of a mouthguard will even out the pressure across your jaw as well as provide a barrier between your bottom and top teeth.
 The soft material means that it reduces wear on your teeth and helps to diminish the grinding sound.

 Your mouthguard will be made to fit the exact shape of your jaw, ensuring that it stays in place comfortably, provides maximum protection and lasts for as long as possible.

-What colour will my Guard be?
+What colour will my guard be?

-Your Sports guard can be made to suit your personal style, with a choice of colours.
-You can even have it to match your sports teams’ colours
+Your sports guard can be made to suit your personal style, with a choice of colours.
+You can even have it to match your sports teams’ colours.

 You can buy pre-formed mouthguards from some sports shops.
 These kinds of mouthguards are made to mould at home.
 It comes in a shape that will fit any jaw to firstly be boiled at home.
 While the guard is still hot, you place it over your teeth and shape it to your jaw.
 These are less accurate than a mouthguard provided by an orthodontist and can therefore be uncomfortable and awkwardly fitted.
 You may find them more brittle and liable to damage due to the heating and cooling process.
 To best protect your teeth, it is advisable to speak to your dentist about your options.